A diverse network of students and professionals in Portland working locally to make an impact globally

 Expand their professional networks and connect with others who share their values

 Make a meaningful difference to the communities we support around the world

 In addition to the shared activities above, current members have individual work plans to ensure their unique interests are fulfilled through this program – from improving Spanish language skills to learning more about renewable technologies to participating in local advocacy.
 More information about each member is coming soon!

 Ary Hashim, Student at Lewis & Clark University

 Caitlin Horsley, Sustainability Manager at Portland General Electric

 Reilly Loveland, Project Manager at New Buildings Institute

 Ferman Mock, Local and Regional Marketing Associate at Vacasa

 Melanie Billings-Yun, Board Liasion

-If you are interested in connecting with one of the members above to learn about their experience with Green Empowerment, please contact Development Manager, Kristen Grauer.
+Interested in connecting with one our members to learn about their experience with Green Empowerment?
+Contact Development Manager, Kristen Grauer.